 Shanti Devi’s story tells us that casteism is present in the art.
 “People still practise untouchability, and the opportunities of Dalits are always taken away by the upper castes,” says Shanti Devi.
 She is angry about the fact that several Madhubani painting exhibitions were organized by the government as early as the 1980s, yet the government officials never made an effort to reach out to the illiterate Dalits who could not read the advertisements.

 From labourer to painter

 Dulari Devi relates her struggles in an interview with SyracuseArtsSciences channel.
 She is a Madhubani painter hailing from the Machuwara caste [fisherfolk community categorized as an Extremely Backward Caste (EBC)].
 She used to work as a maid in the house of an upper-caste painter.
 When she saw the young women painters of the house, she also wanted to be one of them.
-However, she didn’t have courage to express her desire.
-One day she told her employer that she wanted to study art in an art centre.
+However, it would be a while before she could gather the courage to tell her employer that she wanted to study art in an art centre.
 While she got admission and learnt painting, she couldn’t have done it on her own.
 She needed the patronage of wealthy upper-caste people to become an artist.

 Dulari Devi is now a master painter and instructor at the Mithila Art Institute.
 She received the State of Bihar Award for Excellence in Art in 2013, and authored the first autobiography by a Mithila painter, the award-winning, Following My Paintbrush (Tara Books, 2010).